 Weaverville North Carolina (Solstice East)

-After Solstice East and Asheville Academy had time to get to know each other, the executive director of Solstice East became simultaneously the executive director of Asheville Academy.
-At that time the executive director of Asheville Academy became the head of Timbersong Academy, the academic operation for both Solstice East and Asheville Academy.
-In addition to that confusion, the Solstice group within FHW plans to open an adolescent boys' program in January 2017 at Bat Cave, North Carolina, directed by Solstice co-founder Kyle Gillett, who has been been the founding director of Solstice East and more recently also the executive director of Asheville Academy.
-Then even more recently Catherine "Cat" Jennings, the founding director of New Leaf of North Carolina, Lake House, and Asheville Academy, returned to Asheville Academy as executive director.
+After Solstice East and Asheville Academy had time to get to know each other, Dr. Gillett, the executive director of Solstice East, became simultaneously the executive director of Asheville Academy.
+At that time the executive director of Asheville Academy, Bryan Tomes, became the head of Timbersong Academy, then the academic operation for both Solstice East and Asheville Academy.
+As of January 2017 Solstice founder Kyle Gillett, has opened Equinox, the first foray of Solstice into providing services for boys.
+Bryan Tomes is co-owner, co-founder, and admission director at Equinox.

 Finally, the Solstice group has also opened Journey Home, a transition program, in Utah, and Journey Home East in North Carolina.